adamsteinert/Hash/README.md

 Hash
 ====
 A random collection of scripts and programs too insignificant to warrant their own repository.
-Some of these are collected and modified form other
+Some of these are collected and modified form other.

 - - -